|Name||Native to||Introduced to||Impact|

 Black, Azov and Caspian Seas

 Reproduces rapidly (self‑fertilising hermaphrodite) under favourable conditions.
 Feeds excessively on zooplankton.
 Depletes zooplankton stocks; altering food web and ecosystem function.
-Contributed significantly to collapse of Black and Asov Sea fisheries in 1990s, with massive economic and social impact.
-Now threatens similar impact in Caspian Sea.
+Contributed significantly to collapse of Black and Azov Sea fisheries in 1990s, with massive economic and social impact.
+Subsequent similar impact in Caspian Sea.

 North Pacific seastar